 When I was first in the market for a stroller I was shopping purely based on easy fold-and-go travel systems that would make sense for our travels abroad.
 For my first stroller, I had the JJ Cole Broadway 360 and as a first time mom I thought this was the bees knees.
 It folded down easily and it had the ability to click into a base as a car seat or used as a bassinet that also transformed to a toddler seat.
 You can read a little bit more about this stroller system here.
 I did love certain features the JJ Cole had but as my daughter grew and outgrew her car seat, it was no longer a convenient system and it felt big and bulky.
 To be fair the JJ Cole had also traversed 15 countries over 4 continents.
-It was tired and time to find a better solution.
+It was tired and time to find a better solution, that solution was the GB Pockit Stroller.

 The GB Pockit